MidHunterX/Automated-Data-Processor/README.md

 Your All-in-One Solution for Student Scholarship Processing

 Scholar CAP (Computer Aided Processing) is a comprehensive toolset designed to simplify the processing of student scholarship forms, specifically focusing on banking details.
-From initial data extraction and cleaning to verification, correction of typos, and the generation of NEFT formats, ScholarTool ensures a seamless workflow for efficiently handling student information.
+From initial data extraction and cleaning to verification, correction of typos, and the generation of NEFT formats.
+Scholar Toolsets included in Scholar CAP ensures a seamless workflow for efficiently handling student information.
 This versatile project empowers users to enhance accuracy and organization throughout the scholarship processing journey.

 ## Usage